SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

     }
     ```

 1. For this code to work, you need to add some import statements at the beginning of the **GraphConsumerWebPart.ts** file, as shown in the following example.
-Note the import for the `PropertyPaneChoiceGroup` control, as well as the import of the `ClientMode` enum.
+Note the import for the `PropertyPaneChoiceGroup` control, and the import of the `ClientMode` enum.

     ```typescript
     import * as React from "react";